 The people in the study signed up with the UK Biobank between 2006 and 2010, when they were at least 40 but not older than 69.
 They completed a number of cognitive tests at the start and during the seven years of follow-up.
 In addition, when the study began, they filled out a comprehensive questionnaire that asked about their participation in adult education courses.
-Previous studies have shown that people who use their leisure time for intellectual activities are less susceptible to dementia.
+Previous studies (as well as the subsequent one we have just discussed) have shown that people who use their leisure time for intellectual activities are less susceptible to dementia.

 Besides the baseline data on demographic and socioeconomic characteristics, volunteers provided blood samples that were analyzed for gene variants that may contribute to dementia.
 These included the APOE variants so important for Alzheimer disease along with more than a hundred others.